Tumbuka mythology: Chiuta

 Chiuta is omnipresent, though shapeless.
-Though prayers can be made directly to Chiuta, ancestors and spirits play a large part in determining whether these prayers would be fulfilled.
-Offerings and appeals to ancestors and spirits can help sway their favors.
-Chiuta is associated with several natural phenomena that occurs from the sky, such as rain and thunderstorm.
+Prayers can be made directly to Chiuta, but ancestors and spirits play a large part in determining whether these prayers are fulfilled, and offerings and appeals to them can help sway their favour.
+Chiuta is associated with natural phenomena that come from the sky, such as rain and thunderstorms.
+In this same account, the Creator is unapproachable and too remote even for the recently dead to reach directly, so people addressed him only through the chain of ancestors and higher spirits described above, much as a villager would approach a chief only through a messenger and counsellor, never directly.